Tim Gan Math

 Craft a Perfect Routine for Better Sleep

-Getting good sleep is super important when you’re a student.
-One of the best ways to do this is to stick to a regular sleep schedule.
-Try to go to bed and wake up at the same time every day, even on weekends.
-Your body loves this kind of routine, and it helps you sleep better.
+Getting good sleep is super important for students.
+One of the best ways to achieve this is to stick to a regular sleep schedule try to go to bed and wake up at the same time every day, even on weekends.
+Your body loves routine, and a consistent schedule helps you fall asleep more easily and wake up feeling refreshed.
+Having a calming bedtime routine also helps signal your body that its time to wind down.
+You can try: - Reading a book - Listening to relaxing music - Taking a warm bath Incorporating these relaxing activities into your nightly ritual sets the tone for a restful nights sleep so you wake up ready to tackle the day ahead!

 Create a Comfortable Space